Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 <!--Windows:
 `USimCLI\windows\usim summarize run-execution <execution-id>`-->

-Here is an example output of this command, indiciating that there is only one node, and that the node is still in progress:
+Here is an example output of this command, indicating that there is only one node, and that the node is still in progress:

 ```
  state         count